GadgetFactory/OpenBench-Logic-Sniffer/readme.txt

-The OpenBench Logic Sniffer is a $50 Open Source Logic Analyzer developed as a collaboration between Gadget Factory (www.gadgetfactory.net) and Dangerous Prototypes (www.dangerousprototypes.com).
+The OpenBench Logic Sniffer is a $50 Open Source Logic Analyzer developed in collaboration between Gadget Factory (www.gadgetfactory.net) and Dangerous Prototypes (www.dangerousprototypes.com).

 Overview
 --------
-This git repository is a super project for the Openbench Logic Sniffer source code.
+This git repository is a super project to bring together all of the Openbench Logic Sniffer projects into one place.
 It contains a master build script and all of the subprojects that comprise the software for the OLS.

 Purchase
 --------